NorfairKing/feedback/README.md

   * Is it blocking on CPU, on memory, on network?
 * Manually activate a run
 * Manually cancel and re-activate a run
-* Low latency between change and rerun.
-* Cancelling failed feedback loops from before.
-* Ideally pipes still work in the loop, so we can do `feedback "nix-build | cachix push mycache"`.